Sidebar

 Establish/Increase/Decrease

-A unit completes a change fund request form and submits via email to the appropriate campus office for processing.
+To make a request, the unit completes the change fund request form and submits it via email to the appropriate campus office.

 Close

-• Prepares a deposit to credit the general ledger account listed on the request form (TC campus only)
+- Prepares a deposit to credit the general ledger account listed on the request form (Twin Cities campus only).

 Change of Fund Custodian